ferrolho/away-at-edinburgh/_posts/2017-02-06-a-visiting-friend.markdown

 date:   2017-02-06 00:00:00 +0000
 ---

 Quick, quick update.
-My *Dissertation Planning* presentation was last week - it went fine.
+My *Dissertation Planning* presentation was today - it went fine.
 I am still writing the literature review of my dissertation.
 I am applying for a PhD position.
 We have been running experiments with the robot - they are not going so well.

 On another topic: a friend of mine came to visit me for a couple of days.
 Maria (or Mia, or whatever...) is an actress and I've known her since 5th grade - that's 12 years as of today.
 If you ever read this: thank you for your visit, I really enjoyed having you over!